ARAOvsepyan/OD_SOSEDI_server/readme.md

 ### 1) To run the Rest Server on local system:

-1. For installing all the necessary npm packages-
+1. For installing all the necessary npm packages

 > \$ npm install